 - The engine of such a vehicle or equipment shall not idle for more than ten (10) minutes a day on the property.

 A vehicle or trailer may not be used for habitation, for keeping animals, or for any other residential use.

 Work Within Riparian Zones

-Section 17.4.6 of the Orinda Municipal Code states that no structure may be built in the setback required for creeks, streams and watercourses unless City Engineer approval has been obtained under Municipal Code section 16.64.220.C and design review approval has been obtained under Municipal Code section 17.30.5.
+Section 17.4.6 of the Orinda Municipal Code states that no structure may be built in the setback required for creeks, streams and watercourses unless City Engineer approval has been obtained under Municipal Code section 16.64.220.C and an Exception Permit has been obtained under Orinda Municipal Code Section 17.30.5.
 The City Engineer review ensures the safety of the structure and design review ensures that the site and landscape plan "retains, enhances and restores appropriate riparian vegetation."
-A Creek Protection Report prepared by a City retained biologist is required.
-A natural drainage course will be considered a creek, stream, or watercourse if an incised channel is present.
-If you are unsure whether the setback applies, you may request a site visit by City staff.